MacBook Pro Sleeve

 These types covers are cheap to make and that's why the market is flooded with them.
 Cheaper is not better.
 Better is better.
 At MacCase, we designed our Sleeve to be superior.
 So much so in fact, they're used by the U.S. Secret Service.
 Each element of our case was carefully thought out and adds to it's protective nature.

 JKD: There was a lot of design content in that old design...

 MS: Yes.
 Our design looked and worked like no other.
 I'm shocked that we were not knocked off at some point.
 I guess our design was too expensive or just too difficult to make compared to the neoprene stuff that was out at the time.

 We had the window, the vent, the velcro, the expensive nylon, embroidery and the layers of padding along with the perimeter bumper pipping that made them so well at protecting everyone's Apple laptops.
-I do think the race to the bottom (in price and design) that we have seen with sleeves over the last decade started with the industry's reaction to our sleeve design.
+I do think the race to the bottom (in price and design) that we have seen with covers and cases over the last decade started with the industry's reaction to our sleeve design.

 JKD: What do you mean?